 We’re intelligent animals who can wear information like a team jersey to signal which side we are on.
 This signalling power may also explain the popularity of conspiracy theories in today’s complicated media environment.
 Conspiracy theories are a highly efficient way to perform an extremely valuable, but often expensive, search: Who can I really trust?
 If you are willing to trust me on this, then I’m also willing to trust you, and atop that strong trust foundation we can do things in our group and as a group that outsiders couldn’t imagine...

 The benefit of cognitive tribalism is strong group cohesion.
-The cost can be groupthink: hostility to expressing or even hearing outside views, and dedication to the group view.
+The cost can be groupthink: hostility to expressing or even hearing outside views.
 The tribe has a harder and harder time hearing accurate information, sometimes to the point of self-destruction.

 When the social motive becomes the sole motive, then the same filters that aid group survival can threaten it.
 (The expression “to drink the Kool-Aid” dates back to an infamous, extreme episode of groupthink in 1978, when over 900 members of a religious cult drank poisoned punch and died at the command of their leader, Jim Jones.)